Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: Local populations appear to be univoltine.
 The adults have been observed from July through November in different regions of the country, with a seasonal peak in most areas from August through October.
-As of 2022, our records extend from early August through late October.
+As of 2024, our records extend from mid-July through early-November, with a seasonal peak in September and October.

 Habitats and Life History